Bachfischer/bachfischer.github.io/_pages/reading_list.md

 A short paragraph about the books I read.
 Books are like wine, you like it or not.

+## 2024

+* **Radical Candor** by *Kim Scott*
+> A handbook for everyone who is looking to build meaningful relationships at work.
+The book focuses on the many dimensions of leaedership, and especially how create a culture of open, yet direct feedback with your teams.

 ## 2023

 * **Our Iceberg Is Melting: Changing and Succeeding Under Any Conditions** by *John Kotter*